 In 1977, the Court psychiatrist (Dr. David Swenson) listened to Shirley Chouinard reiterate her story and her daughter, Judy’s.
 This document was produced in subsequent years.
 I interviewed Dr. Swenson.
 He was a kind, old man.
 He told me he had urged the DA to prosecute Friedman, and the DA had declined.
 Scratch Judy’s case.
 The DA had already declined to prosecute it.
 But it proves that the DA knew about a dangerous sexual predator years earlier.
 (This was probably communicated to the police prosecutor, which means the police knew about the man.)

 Earlier, in 1975, a child’s aunt took her to a local children’s hospital.
-They made this report documenting the sexual assault of a 13-yea-old girl.
+They made this report documenting the sexual assault of a 13-year-old girl.
 So doctors at a local hospital knew.
 Mandatory Reporting was in force at this time, and laws were broken in order to keep this hush-hush.
 In subsequent years, they simply stopped recording allegations.

 In the late 60s/early 70s, Catholic Charities ran 25% of all outpatient mental health clinics in the state of Massachusetts.
 These children came from troubled families so often ended up in this type of care.
 The building the offending doctor worked in was owned by The Boston Archdiocese.
 I had a conversation with a woman who told me she had been on the Board of Directors of the organization located in that building and a Father Hart had urged them to write letters demanding the offending doctor’s resignation.
 When she asked why she was told just write it.
 The doctor resigned and moved on to another state.
 Sound familiar?
 Better still, the Father who solved their problem was shoved up the ranks 6 months later.
 He received a promotion.

 I had reported the man in 1969.
 So by 1992, professionals had known about this man for 23 years.
 The system failed these children.
-Better still, it deceived them (us) into believing society actually gave a shit.

 Copyright 2017 Joyce Bowen